 - Tax management: Stores tax settings, consolidates tax data from financial documents, and generates reports needed for tax filing and audits.

-A proper accounting system should have all of these features in place.
 If you are curious as to which software has these features (and whether they work well or not), you can head to our article about the best accounting software for further, more comprehensive review.

 Use Cases of ERP Finance Module